Andreas-Svensson/statistics/project/report.md

 However, something worth noting is the gap in data between the smaller measurements (setosa) and the larger ones (versicolor and virginica).

 In the dataset there are no datapoints for this range.
 Based on the fact that individual species, except for versicolor, show no correlation, petals found with measurements falling within this range might not be predicted accurately.
-As measurements in that range seem rare, however, it would likely not affect the overall accuracy of the model, thought it might be worth noting.
+As measurements in that range seem rare, however, it would likely not affect the overall accuracy of the model, though it might be worth noting.

 <br>